 Editor, Immersive Wire

-Tom Ffiske is the Editor of the Immersive Wire, a twice-weekly newsletter on the immersive industry.
+Tom Ffiske is the Editor of the Immersive Wire, a weekly newsletter on the immersive industry.